 - Students recite for the class and their recitations are evaluated using our Scoring Rubric, Evaluation Sheet, and Accuracy Score Sheet.

 - The student with the highest score is named your classroom champion.
-If there’s a tie, refer to our Rules to break it.
+If there’s a tie, refer to our Rules to break the tie.

 KEEP IT GOING...